jbqueru/djaybee40/README.md

 no tiles.
 I like that it seems to offer a twin challenge: getting something to work at all, and getting something optimized.

-### TBD 1: ColecoVision?

-I might target the ColecoVision.
-The TI 9918A graphics chip feels interesting, providing some unusual level of flexibility at a time when most systems would be hard-coded.
-Note that the Sega SG-1000 is essentially a straight clone of the ColecoVision.

-### TBD 2
+### TBD

+I have quite a range of choices here.

+One is to go for something based on the TI 9918A, which could be the ColecoVision
+(or the Sega SG-1000, which feels like a near-clone), or the TI 99/4A itself that I actually used in person;
+the chip is also used in the MSX, which could be an attractive option since its sound chip is essentially the same as the ones in the Atari ST and Amstrad CPC.

-I don't know what I might add in there.
-An option is to go back very far, I'm familiar with the hardware from the arcade _Space Invaders_.
-I could also touch Vectrex for something unusual, or Neo Geo some something that takes sprites to the extreme, or simply NES because of the love-hate relationship I have with that machine.
+I could also go further back, e.g. I'm familiar with the hardware from the arcade _Space Invaders_, which goes back to 1976.

+I could touch other machines, e.g. the Vectrex for something unusual, or the Neo Geo as an extreme sprite-based approach, or simply the NES because I have a love-hate relationship with that machine and its rushed hardware.

+In another direction, I can look in the direction of fantasy consoles (PICO-8, TIC-80) or block-based programming (Scratch) or even somewhere at the intersection (MakeCode).